 Science Graduates are in Demand

-Most geoscience jobs require a combination of field, laboratory and office work.
+Most jobs require a combination of field, laboratory and office work.

-Many geoscientists work on research projects.
-Here are just a few of the careers available with a geoscience degree.
+Here are just a few of the careers available with a geosciences degree.

 Petrologists investigate the composition of rocks and their origin.